 The following is an overview of the types of information you are likely to find on your traffic ticket:

-Usually, a ticket will provide a description of the offense (for instance, "failure to stop at a red light") in addition to the vehicle code section that was violated.
-This gives you an opportunity to do some online research into common defenses and/or fine amounts before the summons and courtesy reminder arrives in the mail.
-In many jurisdictions, it is the motorist's responsibility to take care of a traffic ticket, even if the court is late mailing the fine notice and summons.
+- Violation: Usually, a ticket will describe the offense (for instance, "failure to stop at a red light") in addition to the violated motor vehicle code section.
+This information allows you to research common defenses and fine amounts before the summons and courtesy reminder arrive in the mail.
+In many jurisdictions, the motorist is responsible for taking care of a traffic ticket.
+This is true even if the court is late mailing the fine notice and summons.
 Although it often is not made available until the mailed notice and summons arrive, information on a traffic ticket may include a notice of whether you may contest the ticket in a court hearing.

 Traffic Tickets: Get Help Now

 Even good, safety-focused drivers can be charged with a traffic violation.
-If you have been charged with breaking a traffic law and would like to learn more about your rights to "fight" the ticket, the best place to start is to speak with an experienced traffic ticket attorney in your area.
+If you have been charged with breaking a traffic law and would like to learn more about your rights to fight the ticket, the best place to start is to speak with an experienced traffic ticket attorney in your area.